jpral/supa-pizza/JPA_README.md

 I tried running supabase on my home server but some of the Supabase containers kept restarting ([may be related to this?](https://github.com/supabase/cli/issues/33)).
 It works just fine on a MacBook Air M1.

-I used `yarn` to build the frontend.
+I used `yarn` as a package manager on the frontend as opposed to `npm`.

 ## Pizza delivery system